onsattia/JS-OOP-Blockchain/README.md

 # blockchain-JS-OOP
-A Small Blockchain exemple with JavaScript
+A Small Blockchain built with JavaScript